 A maritime lien is not without its controversies.
 One of the most popular ones is the concept of the ownership of the liability.
 Since a maritime lien invokes the liability on the ship and its equipment, it is sometimes said that this aspect of the marine law opposes ‘the entire world.’

 The contractual parties to any agreement must follow the jurisdiction of a specific country determined based on mutual intergovernmental trade agreements.
 However, using a maritime lien brings the conflict of law to the fore.
 The various legal authorities that are eligible to make regulations or rulings on maritime law are:

 - Country of accident

 - Flag country

 - Country of operation (organizational headquarters in a certain country)

-However, controversies or no controversies, it cannot be denied that maritime lien as a marine law is a highly effective force.
+However, controversies or no controversies, it cannot be denied that maritime Lien as maritime law is a highly influential force.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.